intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 # Training the Fashion-Mnist Example

 In this part, you will learn how to complete a BigDL PyTorch program with the following steps in order:
-1. Prepare the Fashion-Mnist Dataset
+1. Prepare the Fashion-MNIST Dataset;
-2. Define a Convolutional Neural Network
+2. Define a Convolutional Neural Network;
-3. Define a Loss and optimizer function
+3. Define a Loss and optimizer function;
-4. Initialize the OrcaContext
+4. Initialize the OrcaContext;
-5. Initialize the PyTorch Estimator
+5. Create an Orca Estimator for PyTorch;
-6. Training and Test the Network
+6. Training and Test the Network;

-## 1. Prepare the Fashion-Mnist Dataset
+## 1. Prepare the Fashion-MNIST Dataset

-For this tutorial, we will use the Fasion-Mnist dataset, it's easy to download and prepare using `torchvision`.
+For this tutorial, we will use the Fasion-MNIST dataset, it's easy to download and prepare using `torchvision`.
 The difference between PyTorch and BigDL is that the PyTorch estimator in BigDL need us to define a `data_creator` function which returns a PyTorch Dataloader instead.

 ```python
 import torch